Lydia Cecilia Hill: Mayfair Court

 This reinforced concrete Art Deco house has always been painted blue and white; the colour even features on the 1937 plan for an extension.
 It stands at number two Clifftown Gardens at Westcliff in Herne Bay and was started in 1934 and completed in 1935.
 Council archives have been lost and the architect is not known.
 A firm called John Howell & Son was contracted for the extension, greenhouse and air-raid shelter during the 1930s, but it was not John Howell & Son of Hastings; the last partner of that company died in 1903.
-Although it was funded by the Sultan, Cissie was the executive owner of Mayfair Court and the adjoining two Art Deco houses at 139 and 141 Grand Drive from the beginning.
+Although it was funded by the Sultan, Hill was the executive owner of Mayfair Court and the adjoining two Art Deco houses at 139 and 141 Grand Drive from the beginning.
 She bought a number of 15-foot-wide plots in Clifftown Gardens and Grand Drive, and built Mayfair Court first.
 In spite of the cancellation of the engagement in 1938, the Sultan continued to fund Mayfair Court and the associated servants' quarters for her.
-It has also been suggested that the Sultan (via Cissie) did not build the associated two houses for servants, but built them to claim the land and to prevent unsightly building by neighbours next door.
+It has also been suggested that the Sultan (via Hill) did not build the associated two houses for servants, but built them to claim the land and to prevent unsightly building by neighbours next door.